 EURGBP: 1.40

-To offer an equally smooth experience to different traders, FP Markets supports popular platforms like MetaTrader 4 and 5 as well as IRESS, TradingView, cTrader, and WebTrader.
-A dedicated mobile app will also offer Android and iOS users easy access to mobile trading platforms, enabling seamless trading on the go.
+To deliver a smooth experience for different types of traders, FP Markets supports popular platforms, including MetaTrader 4, MetaTrader 5, IRESS, TradingView, cTrader, and WebTrader.
+Dedicated mobile apps also give Android and iOS users easy access to trading on the go.

-Tight spreads are also among the features that attract numerous traders to FP Markets, with pleased reviewers on Trustpilot giving the brand an average score of 4.9 out of 5.
-The average leverage ratio that FP Markets members can enjoy can reach up to 1:30 on certain products, including popular currency pairs.
-To ensure the safety of traders, the broker abides by the rules and guidelines imposed by major regulators in jurisdictions like Australia (License No. 286354) and Cyprus (License No. 371/18).
+Tight spreads are among the features that attract many traders to FP Markets.
+Reviewers on Trustpilot give the brand an average score of 4.9 out of 5.
+The maximum leverage available to retail FP Markets clients is 1:30 for certain products, including popular currency pairs.
+To help protect traders, the broker follows the rules and guidelines set by major regulators in jurisdictions such as Australia (License No. 286354) and Cyprus (License No. 371/18).

 Key Pros